 Make time to proofread your essay and your tutor will find it easier to award you marks.

 I’ve created a brilliant (if I do say so myself) printable proofreading checklist to help you with each and every essay.
-Download it before and take action for higher grades.
+Grab it by signing up to my free resource library where you’ll also get access to TONS of other printables and worksheets to help you become a happier, more confident and more successful student.

 My 5 top tips to proofread your essay